Scattered showers Tuesday with temps in the mid-30s

-As quickly as this morning’s snow piled up (3″-7″) it melted away thanks to some afternoon sun.
+As quickly as this yesterday's snow piled up (3″-7″) it melted away thanks to some afternoon sun.

 An active weather patterns continues this week and we can’t say we’re done with snow just yet either.